na-na-hi/renget/archive/charcardrentrylist.md

 Ordered by newest bots (!)
 And checked every hour.
-[ **Once a new bot is added/updated to a rentry it will be shown in the list for 5 days** ]
+[ **Once a new bot is added/updated to a rentry it will be shown in the list for 5 days** ] ( So if you care about being up to date you only need to check this once every 5 days )

 Don't spam edits to keep yourself on the top of the list, I will keep watch and I **WILL** add you to the naughty list (that means you'll only get checked for updates once every 3 days instead of once every hour)